Class Field Theory

 3 Local Class Field Theory

-In this chapter we shall consider finite Galois extensions of non-archimedean local fields \(l/k\) of characteristic zero (the characteristic zero assumption is used when discussing the exponential map).
+In this chapter we shall consider finite Galois extensions of non-archimedean local fields \(l/k\).
 We shall regard the multiplicative group \(l^\times \) as a representation of \(\mathrm{Gal}(l/k)\) over the ring \({\mathbb Z}\), where addition in the module is the operation which is usually written as multiplication.
 We shall always write \(H^\bullet (l/k,-)\) as an abbreviation of \(H^\bullet (\mathrm{Gal}(l/k),-)\).
 By the fundamental theorem of Galois theory we have

-\[ H^0(l/k,l^\times ) = (l^\times )^G = l^\times . \]
+\[ H^0(l/k,l^\times ) = (l^\times )^G = k^\times . \]

 The norm map \(N_{\mathrm{Gal}(l/k)} : l^\times \to l^\times \) defined in 15 takes values in \(k^\times \) and coincides with the usual norm map \(N : l^\times \to k^\times \).
 This implies by 21 the isomorphism